 The Mani Sonenlink Festival is held every Summer in the Blauel owned Bio Hotel near Pyrgos.
 The varied repertoire of classical music is performed in the small modern open air amphitheatre in the hotel grounds.
 You can get tickets online or from some shops in Stoupa and Kardamyli.
 You can also purchase a place on the Music Bus which has several pick up points in the vicinity to get you there and back.
 A simple healthy veggie dinner can be purchased on the night at a reasonable price and there is also a bar.
 The night we went we witnessed a rather magical piano recital.

-NOTE- The festival is having a hiatus for 2020, I hope that it will return in the near future.
+NOTE- The festival is having a hiatus, I hope that it will return in the near future.

 We originally ‘discovered’ Kastania on our honeymoon.
 We were heading towards the Diros Caves and drove through the mountains looking for a taverna to have lunch.
 The main road sweeps past the village and you cannot see what it has to offer but that is the same for many villages in the Mani.